cnumr/EcoIndex_browser-plugin/doc/PRIVACY-POLICY.md

 Results are stored in an encrypted manner using the following scheme:

 * Key: `ecoindex_sha1(url)`
-* Value: associated Ecoindex score
+* Value: associated Ecoindex data result

 No plain-text URL is stored in this caching mechanism.